DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 	<img src="Images/PhysicsMaterial.JPG">
 </p>

 Go and click on the new Material.
-If you look over at the Inspector I bet you can guess what we are going to change.\
+If you look over at the Inspector it's likely you can guess what we are going to change.\
 That's right!
 Set the "Bounciness" property to 1.
 It can be whatever you'd like but it's best not to go too high.\
 When we change the "Bounciness" of a material we increase or decrease the amount of energy retained after each collision.